DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2024.md

 ---
 {% include text-expand.html %}

+<span style="color:red">Important announcement: there WON'T be lecture on the 3rd and 6th of June</span>

 Here you can find the various notes of the lectures with the exercises presented during the lessons plus some other exercises that I didn't have time to do in class.
 Most of the notes come with some basic theory behind the exercises themselves.

 The lectures are held in presence in the following days